 The Doctoral program includes our seminar series through which students work in-depth with content pertaining to the four pillar areas.
 Through each seminar, you are immersed in both seminal and current research pertaining to the content areas.
 The seminars are designed to ground students in critical knowledge and to foster the development of critical thinking skills.

 A second component of the doctoral program is the Research Tools.
 A distinguishing characteristic of the program at FSU is the breadth of training completed to become an active researcher.
-You will learn about the philosophy of inquiry, and will be engaged in such a manner that you are prepared to explain your personal philosophy of inquiry and converse with others holding a different philosophy.
-The emphasis on philosophy of inquiry will lead you to develop skills pertaining to the use of quantitative and/or qualitative tools.
+You will learn about the philosophy of inquiry and will be engaged in such a manner that you are prepared to explain your personal philosophy of inquiry and converse with others holding a different philosophy.
+The emphasis on the philosophy of inquiry will lead you to develop skills pertaining to the use of quantitative and/or qualitative tools.

-A third component is instructional experience.
+A third component is an instructional experience.
 You will have the opportunity to shadow mentor with faculty members to prepare you to teach undergraduate lecture courses.